Cover letters

 Check your letter carefully for spelling or grammar mistakes that a spell checker may not pick up.
 Ask a family member or friend to check too.

-You may want to approach organisations speculatively for job roles that have not been formally advertised.
+You may want to approach organisations speculatively for job roles that haven't been formally advertised.

-Your covering letter should include the type of role you’re looking for and why you want to work for that organisation in particular.
+Your cover letter should include the type of role you’re looking for and why you want to work for that organisation in particular.

 Emphasise your skills